Search: 2822 results

 And about the time of forty years suffered he their manners in the wilderness.

-and afterwards He gave them judges down to the time of the Prophet Samuel.
+after these transactions, which lasted about four hundred and fifty years, he gave them judges to the time of the prophet Samuel:

 And, from that time, they asked for themselves a king, and God gave them Saul, son of Kish, a man of the tribe of Benjamin, during forty years;

-Howbeit David, after he had in his time fulfilled the will of God, he slept, and was laid with his fathers, and saw corruption.
+for David, after he had serv'd in his time the designs of providence, died and was buryed with his fathers, and was subject to corruption.

 Behold, you despisers, be astonished and perish, because I am carrying on a work in your time--a work which you will utterly refuse to believe, though it be fully declared to you.'"